 - fill a shallow plastic 'Tupperware style' container with very hot water

-- plunge image to soak for a minute or two
+- plunge image to soak for a minute or two, until paper is saturated

-- remove image from pan and lay it onto a paper towel paper side up to absorb excess water.
+- remove image from pan and lay it onto a paper towel - paper side up to absorb excess water on bottom.

-- rub off paper with finger, gently rub and rub.
-Moisten paper with more warm water if it dries in this step.
+- rub off wet paper with finger, gently - rub and rub.
+Moisten paper with drips of water if it dries in this step.
 Don't rub too hard!
+WHen all the paper is rubbed off there will be a slight white film.

-- dry overnight or longer after all paper is removed.
+- dry overnight [or longer] after all paper is removed.
 (I made a whole batch of image transfers on one day.
-When they were all dry, I put them in a drawer labled 'Image Transfers : READY'...)
+When they were all dry, I stored them in a drawer labled 'Image Transfers: READY'...)

-- lay the contact paper image into the medium on your artwork and press out any air bubbles with your hands or brayer starting in the center.
-Wipe up any medium carefully that squishes out the sides with paper towel.
+- Lay the contact paper image, dry side up / wet side down, into the medium on your artwork.
+And, starting in the center of image, gently press out any air bubbles with your fingers towards the outer edges [several time].
+Before each pass, with a wet wipe, remove any medium from your fingers.
+Carefully blot up any excess medium if it squishes out the sides with slightly damp paper towel.
 Dry overnight.

 - clear packing tape is useful for small images